wasabee-project/Wasabee-Server/README.md

 ## I don't want to use your app for sharing my location data.

-We can pull from the RAID location store if you give us permission.

 You can send your location via the telegram bot.

 You can send your location via the web interface.

+You can send your location via the Wasabee-IITC in your IITC program.

 You don't have to opt into sharing your location.
 You lose some functionalty, but location based notifications is only one part of this tool.

-Maybe we will support glympse someday, if someone really wants it.

 ## Why not just use <insert tool here> ?
+Why did you "reinvent the wheel"? ... "such a waste of developer time" ...

 Because we like building our own tools.
 When we are not smashing blue, and making the world green, we need something to keep our Ingress brains churning.
 Genetic diversity is a good thing.
+Not everyone likes Coke, some pople like tea, coffee, beer or water.

 ## But ... opsec, why is the code open?

 We believe that having the code open means people looked at it.
 People will find bugs and hopfully fix them.
 New features will be added and new ways to solve problems will be shared.
 ENL have previoulsy completely decompiled/deobfuscated the RESwue client.
 All the attempts to hide the code was wasted effort.
 We have little doubt they have seen or heard of most of the ENL "secret" tools (People flip sides).
 Hiding code does not make it secure.
 API endpoint probing tools exist.
 Obscurity is not security, it only makes life harder on the tool maintainers, which can actaully make the code less secure because it is harder to audit.

 Yes, anyone can run this server software.
 That does not give everyone access to all the ENL data.
 You would still need API keys for V and rocks.
 To get those you need to be a trusted ENL agent.
 It does run (well, it ought to, and probably needs to be tested that way) without V and rocks support enabled.
 Do you have moral objections to V?
 Do you hate the rocks people?
 That's fine.
 Run your own instance.
 Disable the parts you don't like.
 Keep your data on a private server.
 You do not have to trust us or them to use these tools.
 We don't have to trust you to let you use the tools.
 There is no strategic advantage to be had in secrecy when the other side already has a full toolset available to every agent.

+Yes, RES can review all our code and look for vulnerabilities.
+We hope they do (they won't, unless they just don't have anything else to do with their lives...).
+We believe that open code is better.
+Problems get seen, and solved, much more quickly than with closed code.

 ## Wouldn't (my favorite database) be a better choice than MariaDB/MySQL?